Cloves (Laung) Health Benefits & Side Effects

-Besides cooking one of the most widely uses of cloves is for dental problems such as pain gums, swelling, toothache and bad breath.
+Besides cooking one of the widest uses of cloves is for dental problems such as pain gums, swelling, toothache, and bad breath.
 Clove has analgesic and local anesthetic properties which eliminates the growth of bacteria in the mouth.
 Because of the anti-bacterial effects cloves also used in eliminating bad breath.

 Health Side Effects Of Eating Cloves

 If you already have used cloves before but now you are experiencing some problems such as inflammation, redness, itchy mouth, swelling or any such allergic reaction immediately stop taking cloves.
-Beside this you must consult your doctor before talking clove oil or cloves in the following situations:
+Besides this you must consult your doctor before taking clove oil or cloves in the following situations:

 - In the condition of breastfeeding or nursing with lactogin.